 LATEST NEWS

-As South Africa marks International Nurses Day on 12 May, the National Public Service Workers Union (NPSWU) stands in solidarity with the nurses who form the backbone of our healthcare system.
+As South Africa marks International Nurses Day on 12 May, the National Public Service Workers Union (NPSWU) stands in solidarity with the nurses.

 The National Public Service Workers Union (NPSWU) has strongly rejected the proposed increase in Value-Added Tax (VAT) from 15% to 16%.